cmhh/collectionsim/README.md

 # Household Collection Simulation using Akka

 This repository contains a rough agent-based simulation of a household survey using [Akka](https://akka.io).
 Akka is an actor system implementation for the JVM.
-A more detailed slideshow can be found in teh `doc` subdirectory of this repository.
+A more detailed slideshow can be found in the `doc` subdirectory of this repository.

 ## Installation